AWS implementation patterns (FREE SELF)

 GitLab Reference Architectures give qualified and tested guidance on the recommended ways GitLab can be configured to meet the performance requirements of various workloads.
 Reference Architectures are purpose-designed to be non-implementation specific so they can be extrapolated to as many environments as possible.
 This generally means they have a highly-granular "machine" to "server role" specification and focus on system elements that impact performance.
 This is what enables Reference Architectures to be adaptable to the broadest number of supported implementations.

-Implementation patterns are built on the foundational information and testing done for Reference Architectures and allow architects and implementers at GitLab, GitLab Customers, and GitLab Partners to build out deployments with less experimentation and a higher degree of confidence that the results will perform as expected.
+Implementation patterns are built on the foundational information and testing done for Reference Architectures and allow architects and implementers at GitLab, GitLab Customers, and GitLab Partners to build out deployments with less experimentation and a higher degree of confidence that the results perform as expected.
+A more thorough discussion of implementation patterns is below in Additional details on implementation patterns.

 Provision GitLab Cloud Native Hybrid on AWS EKS (HA).
 This document includes instructions, patterns, and automation for installing GitLab Cloud Native Hybrid on AWS EKS.
 It also includes Bill of Materials listings and links to Infrastructure as Code.
 GitLab Cloud Native Hybrid is the supported way to put as much of GitLab as possible into Kubernetes.

 Omnibus GitLab on AWS EC2 (HA) - instructions for installing GitLab on EC2 instances.
-Manual instructions from which you may build out a GitLab instance or create your own Infrastructure as Code (IaC).
+Manual instructions to build a GitLab instance or create your own Infrastructure as Code (IaC).

 EKS Cluster Provisioning Patterns - considerations for setting up EKS cluster for runners and for integrating.

-Scaling HA GitLab Runner on AWS EC2 ASG
+Patterns for Scaling HA GitLab Runner on AWS EC2 Auto Scaling group (ASG)

 The following repository is self-contained in regard to enabling this pattern: GitLab HA Scaling Runner Vending Machine for AWS EC2 ASG.
 The feature list for this implementation pattern is good to review to understand the complete value it can deliver.